9 Online Coding Programs for High School Students

 Eligibility: High school students who are U.S. citizens or permanent residents and reside in the United States can apply.

-SparkSMP offers several remote projects where you’ll get to study the performance of different designs for an identification problem, proofread and edit problems involving math and coding for a quantum mechanics textbook, or use applications of AI/ML to build effective solutions for some of the challenges faced by the industry.
-The program will allow you to interact with and learn from industry leaders, university professors, and mentors from diverse organizations.
-This program is highly competitive with an acceptance rate of approximately 3–5%.
+The Spark Summer Mentorship Program offers internships for high school students.
+When applying to the program, you can select 1 to 5 projects based on your interests.
+Past research topics include software engineering, sensor data processing, data engineering AI for real-world problems, and more.
+SparkSMP offers several remote projects where you’ll get to study the performance of different designs for an identification problem or use applications of AI/ML to build effective solutions for challenges faced by the industry.
+The program allows you to interact with industry leaders, university professors, and mentors from diverse organizations.
+This program is highly competitive, with an acceptance rate of approximately 3–5%.
+To learn more about this program, check out our complete guide here.

 Location: Virtual or in-person at the University of California, Los Angeles, CA